|

 is popular at a wedding, club or pub near you in and around

 his native Cork.
-Unbelievably, Ireland's crown prince of
+Ireland's crown prince of

-showband comedy will turn 70 in August, 2006! |
+showband comedy turned 70 in August, 2006! |

 Ernie